Are you planning a trip to the Pelican State and looking for the best things to do in Louisiana? Look no further!

 Established in 1961, the Louisiana State Arboretum was the first of its kind in the South.
 As a state preservation area, please remember to be respectful of your surroundings.

 Shop at Kaffie-Frederick General Mercantile Store

-The Kaffie brothers were Jewish-Prussian immigrants who began by selling good door-to-door.
+The Kaffie brothers were Jewish-Prussian immigrants who began by selling goods door-to-door.
 Little did they know that their storefront on Front Street would still be there today.

-Whether you’re looking to buy anything or not, it’s worth a stop into Kaffie-Frederick for the feeling of nostalgia.
+Whether you’re looking to buy anything or not, it’s worth a stop in Kaffie-Frederick for the feeling of nostalgia.

 Explore the Louisiana Art and Science Museum

 Located in a historic railroad depot right on the Mississippi River, the museum is now a great Louisiana attraction for all ages.

 Permanent exhibits at the museum include an Ancient Egypt Gallery, with a mummy from the Ptolemaic period, and galleries exploring the solar system and universe.